 In addition, TurboTax offers you the option of having your tax refund deposited directly to a reloadable prepaid VISA card—without using a bank account or waiting for a paper check.
 You'll get your refund in as fast as 7 days when you e-file.*

-*Update for 2015: The IRS issued more than 9 out of 10 refunds to taxpayers in less than 21 days last year.
-The same results are expected in 2015.
+*Update for the 2023 tax year: The IRS issued more than 9 out of 10 refunds to taxpayers in less than 21 days last year.
+The same results are expected in 2024.

 Tax refunds are processed by the IRS two times per week.
 On the first day, the IRS only processes refunds that it will make through direct deposit, and on the second processing day, the IRS mails all refund checks to taxpayers who don't choose direct deposit.